github/docs/content/admin/user-management/monitoring-activity-in-your-enterprise/searching-the-audit-log.md

 Key            | Value
 --------------:| --------------------------------------------------------
-`actor_id`     | ID of the user account that initiated the action `actor`        | Name of the user account that initiated the action `oauth_app_id` | ID of the OAuth application associated with the action `action`       | Name of the audited action
+`actor_id`     | ID of the personal account that initiated the action `actor`        | Name of the personal account that initiated the action `oauth_app_id` | ID of the OAuth application associated with the action `action`       | Name of the audited action
 `user_id`      | ID of the user affected by the action